theognis1002/django-migration-snapshots/README.rst

    :target: https://github.com/psf/black

-Capture django migration history snapshots (represented as a directed graph) in both textual and graphical outputs.
+Capture snapshots of your django project's migration history.
+These snapshots are represented as a directed graph using ``pygraphviz`` in both textual and graphical formats.

 Documentation
 -------------